Qovery/qovery-client-go/docs/ApplicationAdvancedSettings.md

 `func (o *ApplicationAdvancedSettings) HasLivenessProbeFailureThreshold() bool`

 HasLivenessProbeFailureThreshold returns a boolean if a field has been set.

+### GetHpaCpuAverageUtilizationPercent

+`func (o *ApplicationAdvancedSettings) GetHpaCpuAverageUtilizationPercent() int32`

+GetHpaCpuAverageUtilizationPercent returns the HpaCpuAverageUtilizationPercent field if non-nil, zero value otherwise.

+### GetHpaCpuAverageUtilizationPercentOk

+`func (o *ApplicationAdvancedSettings) GetHpaCpuAverageUtilizationPercentOk() (*int32, bool)`

+GetHpaCpuAverageUtilizationPercentOk returns a tuple with the HpaCpuAverageUtilizationPercent field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHpaCpuAverageUtilizationPercent

+`func (o *ApplicationAdvancedSettings) SetHpaCpuAverageUtilizationPercent(v int32)`

+SetHpaCpuAverageUtilizationPercent sets HpaCpuAverageUtilizationPercent field to given value.

+### HasHpaCpuAverageUtilizationPercent

+`func (o *ApplicationAdvancedSettings) HasHpaCpuAverageUtilizationPercent() bool`

+HasHpaCpuAverageUtilizationPercent returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)